-One example is Goal setter, a startup providing next-gen education-first banking experience to young children.
-It’s a family finance app with an overall funding of $4.5 million.
+One example is the Goal setter, a startup providing next-gen education-first banking experience to young children.
+It’s a family finance app with overall funding of $4.5 million.

-In the US, 64.6% people are using digital banking in 2021.
-It’s one of the most popularized forms of fintech technology.
+In the US, 64.6% of people are using digital banking in 2021.
+It’s one of the most popular forms of fintech technology.

 In today’s tech-savvy age, banks can provide you with all services virtually – from P2P transfers to taking loans, everything is just a few clicks away.

 Digitized banks have enhanced customer experience with their convenience, adaptiveness, and flexibility.
 People now have round-the-clock access to banks – that along with reduced paperwork and eliminated queues.
 Through tech innovation, banks are also offering opportunities to invest in cryptocurrencies.

 Research suggests that bank visits are going to drop 36% from 2017 to 2022 due to the rise of digital-only banks.